Safeguarding children and young people is central to everything we do at Foley Infant Academy

 The Designated Safeguarding Lead ensures all confidential records are kept securely.
 It is the responsibility of the designated member of staff to have discussions with Social Care when concerns arise regarding the safety of a student in this college.
 All such students are closely monitored, including attendance, and where extra concerns arise these are always passed on to the appropriate agencies.
 The Designated Lead ensures that all staff are trained with regard to Safeguarding and Child Protection.

-Our academy has a designated safeguarding governor, Ian Rumble (Chair), who will act as the link person between the governing body and the Designated Leader.
-The governor will review safeguarding procedures/practices including access to training through termly meetings with the Designated Person.
-The governors will ensure that sufficient time is given to carry out the duties including accessing training.
-Where safeguarding concerns arise regarding a member of staff, the governor will liaise with the Chair of Governors.
+Our School has a Safeguarding School Advocate (Adam Pritchard – Director for the MAT) who will act as the link person between the Directors and the DSL.
+The Safeguarding School Advocate will review safeguarding procedures/practices including access to training through termly Manor MAT Safeguarding Network minutes/meetings.
+The Directors will ensure that sufficient time is given to carry out the duties including accessing training.
+Where safeguarding concerns arise regarding a member of staff, the Safeguarding School Advocate will liaise with the Support and Challenge School Advocate.

 Children with Statements of Special Educational Needs